Mazatlán News and Current Events

 Sports Full local and international sports coverage with a depth and breadth unequalled in any Mexican media.
 From baseball to cricket to golf, thenews.com.mx brings you the sports news and analysis you want.

 El Debate is based in Culiacan and is a major source of detailed daily coverage of local Mazatlan and Sinaloa State news stories.

 El Debate also has news sections devoted to the cities of Los Mochis, Guasave, Guamuchil and Culiacan, as well as the states of Sonora, Durango, Baja California and Nayarit -- as well as news about any other international category of information you can imagine!

 El Debate has long reached out to digital news readers, and has offered apps for iPhone, Android and Blackberry devices since 2011.

-El Sol de Mazatlan is a long-established news source covering Mazatlan.
+El Sol de Mazatlan is a long-established and highly popular news source covering Mazatlan.

 Part of the huge Organización Editorial Mexicana -- the largest print media company in Mexico and the largest newspaper publisher in Latin America -- El Sol de Mazatlan benefits from the deep reporting resources of its parent company.

 El Sol de Mazatlan covers much more than the latest local Mazatlan news stories, with sections devoted to pretty much any Mexican or international area of interest.

-Noroeste is a major source of breaking local news about Mazatlan.
+Noroeste is a top rated source of breaking local news about Mazatlan.

 Owned by Grupo Noroeste -- a Sinaloa-based media group -- Noroeste is strongly focused on broad coverage of current news events occuring throughout Sinaloa State, not just Mazatlan.

 Founded in Culiacan in 1973, Noroeste prides itself on being an informative news source that presents independent and accurate information.